Spaghetti with clams and chilli

 Half-fill your largest saucepan or flame-proof casserole with cold water, add the salt and bring to the boil.
 Score a cross through the skin in the base of the tomato and lower gently into the bubbling water.
 Leave for 30 seconds and then remove with a slotted spoon or tongs, place on a chopping board and leave until cool enough to handle.

 Return the water to the boil and gradually add the spaghetti, pushing down and separating the strands as it enters the water.
 Stir well as it begins to soften and return to the boil.
 Cook for 10 minutes, or according to the packet instructions, until just tender (al dente).

 While the spaghetti is boiling, remove the clams from the bowl they have been soaking in with a slotted spoon – so that any sand is left at the bottom of the bowl – rinse in a colander and transfer to a clean bowl.

 Increase the heat under the pan to high, add the tomatoes and cook for a minute, stirring.
-Pour the wine into the pan and bring to a simmer.
+Pour in the wine and bring to a simmer.
 Add the clams and stir well.
-Cover with a tight-fitting lid and cook for one minute.
-Carefully give the pan a good shake, holding the lid firmly in place, and cook for two minutes more.
+Cover with a tight-fitting lid and cook for 1 minute.
+Carefully give the pan a good shake, holding the lid firmly in place, and cook for 2 minutes more.